-1. Prevent chips from being crushed by filling the zip bag with air before sealing.
+1. Prevent chips from being crushed in school lunches by filling the zip bag with air before sealing.

 2. Freeze juice boxes or pouches so they stay cold.

-3. Buy snacks in bulk and divide them up at home.
+3. Buy school lunch snacks in bulk and divide them up at home.

-The secret to making bulk buying work for lunches is to spend a few minutes portioning it out right when you get home.
+The secret to making bulk buying work for school lunches is to spend a few minutes portioning it out right when you get home.
 If you don’t do this, you’ll just create extra stress for yourself when the morning rush hits.
 Plus, if you do it right away, it’s done, and that’s a rad feeling.

 4. Stop a sliced apple from browning by wrapping it in plastic wrap.

 To keep a sliced apple from browning, stack it back together and wrap it up in plastic wrap or place a rubber band around the apple pieces to hold it together.

 5. Prepare and freeze PB&J sandwiches ahead of time for speedy lunchbox ideas.

 - Spread peanut butter on one slice but not to the edge.
 Do the same with the jelly.

 - Put the slices together.

 - Seal the unbuttered edges with a large cookie cutter, cutting out the middle section of the sandwich, or pressing down the edges with a hard plastic cutting board.

 - Once sealed, you can cut off any edges or excess.

-6. Stock your pantry, and let the kids choose what items they want in their lunch.
+6. Stock your pantry, and let the kids choose what items they want in their school lunch.

 The kids must choose one thing from each bin to put in their lunch.
 They get control over what they want to eat, and I only have to worry about lunchbox ideas for the “main dish.”